Undecidability of the Spectral Gap (full version)

-Since $M_1$ is normal form, it has no transitions into $q_0$ or out of $q_f$ other than the ones we deleted before constructing $M'$.
+It remains to show that combining $M_1$ and $M_2$ as described above to form $M'$ gives a proper, normal form, reversible TM.
+Since $M_1$ is normal form, it has no transitions into $q_0$ or out of $q_f$ other than the ones we deleted before combining it with $M_2$ to construct $M'$.
 All remaining internal states of $M_1$ and $M_2$ are distinct.
-Thus, since $M_1$ is reversible, the transition rules for $M'$ also satisfy the two conditions of \cref{reversible_transitions}. $M'$ can therefore be be completed to a normal form, reversible TM.
+Thus, since $M_1$ is reversible, the transition rules for $M'$ also satisfy the two conditions of \cref{reversible_transitions}. $M'$ can therefore be completed to a normal form, reversible TM.
 Since $M_1$ is proper, it is easy to see that $M'$ is also proper.